growr-xyz/growr-documentation/introduction/4-Protocol-Mechanics.md

   <tr>
    <td><strong>Borrower</strong>
    </td>
    <td>Access to productive capital at a fair price.
-Optional “cash back”-like rewards paid by the lender for positive behavior (e.g., on-time repayment).
+Optional “cash-back”-like rewards paid by the lender for positive behavior (e.g., on-time repayment).
    </td>
    <td>Build their self-sovereign credit record with the ability to use it for future financing needs.
    </td>